-Congratulations on the purchase of your new UP Rimo.
+Congratulations on the purchase of your new UP Rimo 2.
 UP International is renowned across the globe for designing and building the finest paragliders available - paragliders characterised by maximum safety, performance and quality in every aspect.

 Please take a little time to register your glider.
-This way we can keep you informed of all new products and developments at UP, as well as any technical information about the UP Rimo.
-We would also be delighted to hear any feedback you have concerning the glider.
-This is only http://www.up-paragliders.com/en/service/product-registration
+This way we can keep you informed of all new products and developments at UP, as well as any technical information about the UP Rimo 2.